johncrook-davies/sailing/tides.md

   * By taking a fix of the light, you can use these distances to do a fix on the chart
   * Heights on the chart are defined as at Mean High Water Springs (MHWS)

-## How to get a tidal height at any time of day
+## Getting the tidal height for any time of day
   1. depending on whether the curve for the area is HW reference or LW, get the time for the nearest HW/LW
   2. fill in the times under the curve
     - thick lines on chart are hours, thin lines are 10 mins